ivanxavier7/react-three-fiber/06 - Load Models/README.md

 ## 4 - Multiple instances

-add multiple instances of the object using the same geometry using `Clone`.
+Add multiple instances of the object using the same geometry using `Clone`.

 ``` javascript
 import { Clone, useGLTF } from '@react-three/drei'